Viibryd for Anxiety - What Patients

 Key Takeaways

 • What Is Viibryd for Anxiety?
-An SSRI antidepressant (vilazodone) sometimes prescribed off-label for anxiety disorders.
+An SSRI antidepressant (vilazodone) sometimes prescribed off-label for anxiety.

-• How It Helps: Balances serotonin levels to reduce worry, tension, and irritability.
+• How It Works: Balances serotonin and partially stimulates 5-HT1A receptors.

-• Potential Side Effects: GI upset, headache, insomnia, or mild weight changes.
+• Common Side Effects: GI upset, headache, insomnia, dizziness, mild weight changes.

 What Is Viibryd for Anxiety?